DHaylock/Birds/docs/editing.md

 At some point you might want to put the Raspberry Pi on the Internet.
 You can either plug in a monitor, keyboard and mouse and do it through the GUI.
 Or with a little trick.

+Open Terminal

+`cd Desktop`

-On your laptop make a file called
+Make a file called

 `touch wpa_supplicant.conf`

+Double click the file.

 Add the Following to the File.